 Chapman is involved in a number of initiatives to advance opportunities for women in the workplace, including law firms.

 Chapman continues to receive recognition for our diversity efforts and accomplishments:

 - Best Law Firm for Women — Working Mother Media and Flex-Time Lawyers has named Chapman a Best Law Firm for Women since the ranking was created in 2007.

-- Recognized for "Raising the Bar" and leading the way in providing a safe and fair work environment for lesbian, gay, bisexual, and transgender employees and engaging with the LGBT community.
+- Recognized by Equality Illinois for "Raising the Bar" and leading the way in providing a safe and fair work environment for lesbian, gay, bisexual, and transgender employees and engaging with the LGBT community.